Fluorine Electron Configuration and Atomic Orbital Diagram

 - Ba + F2 → BaF2

-The reaction of fluorine atom with element of group-13
+The reaction of fluorine atom with the element of group-13

 Fluorine forms halide compounds at high temperatures with 13-group elements.
 Group-13 elements are boron(B), aluminum(Al), gallium(Ga), indium(In), thallium(Tl).